DoguparthiAakash/Text-Beans/README.md

 ### ❤️ Contributing
 Contributions, suggestions, and feedback are welcome!
-Feel free to open issues, share ideas, or create pull requests.
+Feel free to open issues, share ideas.

 ---